 Prior to launching Devonfire Books, Oliver spent the first decade of his career working in TV production and film marketing.
 His television credits include three series as a researcher on ITV’s This Morning and 40 episodes of Something for the Weekend for BBC2.
-He then produced the special features for dozens of Blu-ray & DVD releases, including Dixon of Dock Green, Z Cars, The Hatton Garden Job, The Limehouse Golem and the 2016 Dad's Army remake.
+He has produced the special features for dozens of Blu-ray & DVD releases, from TV classics Dixon of Dock Green and Z Cars, to movies The Hatton Garden Job, The Limehouse Golem and the 2016 Dad's Army remake.

 Edward Kellett is an award-winning writer, having broken through at the age of 13 with first prize in his school's ghost story competition.
-Devonfire Books is proud to be publishing Edward's debut book, Reaching a Verdict: Reviewing The Bill (1983-1989), the most in-depth critical study ever written about The Bill in the 1980s.
-While crafting this masterpiece, Edward has been able to hold down a job at a records archive in Eastbourne.
-He even finds time now and then to watch TV other than The Bill, although he does have a habit of getting into work, lifting his shirt collar and muttering "Suspects on", which people find off-putting.
+Devonfire Books is proud to have published Edward's debut book, Reaching a Verdict: Reviewing The Bill (1983-1989), the most in-depth critical study ever written about The Bill in the 1980s.
+The book has spent months in the Top 100 Amazon chart for Television History & Criticism books, peaking at #6.
+A sequel will be published in 2024.

-TV historian Robert Cook is currently researching and writing Case Studies: Making Peak Practice (Series 1-3).
-Devonfire Books is excited to announce a new unofficial guidebook to ITV's popular drama series on the 30th anniversary of the show.
-Featuring new interviews with cast and creatives, Case Studies will also present previously unpublished behind-the-scenes photographs and guides for all 36 episodes, including production notes, credits, locations, ratings and more.
-Contributors and a release date will be announced over the coming months.
+TV historian Robert Cook (above left, with producer Tony Virgo) is currently researching and writing Case Studies: Making Peak Practice (Series 1-3), a new unofficial guidebook to ITV's popular drama series.
+Featuring new interviews with cast and creatives, Case Studies will also present previously unpublished behind-the-scenes photographs, episode guides, production notes, credits, locations, ratings and more.
+Contributors and a release date will be announced in 2024.
 For enquiries, or to register your interest in this title, please email our Contact page.

 We will also be announcing a new title soon by TV historian Patrick Stratford